Mee pok: Bak chor mee

 Bak chor mee (肉脞面 (肉脞麵, bah-chhò-mī, ròucuǒ miàn); Teochew: neg8 co3 mi7; Southern Min: bak chor mee), which translates to minced meat noodles, is a Singaporean noodle dish popularly sold as street food in hawker centers and food courts.
 The noodles are tossed in vinegar, minced meat, pork slices, pork liver, stewed sliced mushrooms, meat balls and bits of deep-fried lard.
 Bak chor mee can be categorised into two variants: a dry version and a soup version.
 Most dry versions come with slices of stewed mushroom, minced pork, slices of lean pork and sometimes fried ikan bilis, atop noodles tossed in a punchy chilli-vinegar sauce, while soup versions are lauded for the depth of pork flavour in its broth.
 Singapore's bak chor mee was listed as the top world street food by World Street Food Congress.

 Fish ball mee pok

 This version of mee pok is usually served with toppings of fish balls, sliced fish cakes, geow (a type of small dumpling made with fish meat paste wrapping a small bit of minced meat), minced meat, meat balls, lettuce or taugeh (beansprouts in Hokkien).
 It can be made with the addition or omission of any of the toppings, prepared in soup or "dry" style, and either with or without the chili sauce.
+Stalls that serve bak chor mee often also sell this fish ball variation.